• Skip to main content

 These were Google’s 10 most-asked beauty questions in 2018

-15 January 2019 by Beth Ryan
+Published on 15 January 2019 - Last updated on 19 December 2025 by Beth Ryan

 Internet searches are pretty revealing: ‘IKEA Malm drawers’, ‘are Dennis Quaid and Harrison Ford related?’, ‘what time does Dominos in Willesden shut?’.
-Along with the generic help-me-solve-my-problem searches, each year, Google round up the most-asked beauty questions.
+Along with the generic help-me-solve-my-problem searches, Google regularly round up the most-asked beauty questions.
 From magnetic eyelashes (yes, really), to finding the right concealer for you, here are the top 10.
 With the answers too, obviously.

 By Rachel Spedding